-The Metropolitan Water District's meeting of this Committee is noticed as a joint committee meeting with the Board of Directors for the purpose of compliance with the Brown Act.
+\ The Metropolitan Water District's meeting of this Committee is noticed as a joint committee meeting with the Board of Directors for the purpose of compliance with the Brown Act.
 Members of the Board who are not assigned to this Committee may participate as members of the Board, whether or not a quorum of the Board is present.
-In order to preserve the function of the committee as advisory to the Board, members of the Board who are not assigned to this Committee.
+In order to preserve the function of the committee as advisory to the Board, members of the Board who are not assigned to this Committee will not vote on matters before this Committee.